TheHuntsman4/amfoss-tasks/task-02/SOLUTION.md

 ##4.git commit
 commits the changes and new additions to the repo and makes a log
 ##5.git push
-finally pushes the changes to the remote repository
+finally pushes the changes to the remote repository.

 ![SECRET SCROLL](Screenshot from 2022-11-12 15-59-22.png)